ThatCoolCoder/foss-rcas/README.md

 - ctrl+d to toggle debug mode
 - ctrl+shift+r to restart entire program

-The main aircraft controls can be seen and configured through `Settings>Input Map`
+The main controls can be seen and configured through `Settings>Input Map`

 ## Misc info